Materials

 Massive Open Online Course (MOOC) based on the training program will include videos with lectures and personal exercises, reading materials, quizzes and will be done in English with a possibility to add subtitles.

-The MOOC will be targeted for physiotherapists and healthcare professionals who come across patients who may be victims of violence.
+The MOOC is targeted for physiotherapists and healthcare professionals who come across patients who may be victims of violence.
 It can also be used by VET trainers who train the physiotherapists, and sections of it can be used for physiotherapy patients.

 Using the MOOC in their training will improve the skills of the physiotherapists and healthcare workers to help their patients to adhere better to their treatment plans.